Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 title: 'Mastering QLoRa : A Deep Dive into 4-Bit Quantization and LoRa Parameter Efficient Fine-Tuning' date : 2024-06-08
 tags: [LLM, Quantization, NF4, Inference, Transformer, KV caching, Gradient Checkpointing, LoRa, QLoRa, bitsandbytes, PEFT, VRAM]
-permalink: 4-Bit-Quantization-Models-QLoRa.html
+permalink: 4Bit-Quantization-Models-QLoRa.html
 categories:
   - Jekyll
-excerpt: A comprehensive step-by-step breakdown of the bitsandbytes 4-bit quantization with the NF4 data type.
+excerpt: A comprehensive step-by-step breakdown of the bitsandbytes 4-bit quantization with the NF4 (Normal Float 4-bit precision) data type.
 This post intends to be a one stop comprehensive guide covering everything from quantizing large language models to fine-tuning them with LoRa, along with a detailed understanding of the inference phase and decoding strategies.
 ---

 Have you tried to implementing QLoRa before?
 If you are like me and you’re not satisfied with merely skimming the surface, especially with the lack of documentation of the internals of the bitsandbytes library (as of the writing of this post), then this post is for you.
-While the HuggingFace team explains a bit about FP4 in their [launch post](https://huggingface.co/blog/4bit-transformers-bitsandbytes), they do not delve deeply into NF4, despite recommending it for better performance.
+While the HuggingFace team explains a bit about FP4 (Float Point 4-bit precision) in their [launch post](https://huggingface.co/blog/4bit-transformers-bitsandbytes), they do not delve deeply into NF4 (Normal Float 4-bit precision), despite recommending it for better performance.

 This gap prompted me to explore the library thoroughly and write the most comprehensive step-by-step breakdown of the bitsandbytes 4-bit quantization with the  NormalFloat (NF4) data type to date.
 This post also intends to be a one stop comprehensive guide covering everything from quantizing large language models to fine-tuning them with LoRa, along with a detailed understanding of the inference phase and decoding strategies.